project-march/ProjectMarch/doc/continuous_integration/continuous_integration.rst

 Build Notifications
 -------------------
 Travis builds can send notifications when builds succeed or fail.
-By default Travis sends emails about builds.
+By default, Travis sends emails about builds.
 The march repositories disable the email notifications and enable secure slack integration.
 This is done by the following setting in ``.travis.yml``.